lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 We need the web application to respond to the following requests made by our Unity experiments (also see Notebook 1):

 - Establish a connection with the Unity experiment following a GET request
-- Assign a unique subject number to each participant as part of the GET request
+- Assign a unique subject number to each participant (and the encryption key) as part of the GET request
 - Receive and store data from the Unity task following a PUT request

 ![](../../assets/images/bottle_app.png)

+---
+---
 **GET endpoint**

 The GET method is used to retrieve data on a server.
 In our case, we are using it to retrieve a subject number as well as a confirmation that the connection is established.
 To enable this, our Bottle application includes a get endpoint.

-Following a GET request from the testConnection() in our Unity experiment, the web application first retrieves (and increments) a subject number (also see get_next_id() fuction in bottle_app.py script).
-Then, this subject number is returned within a response message that is returned to testConnection().
+Following a GET request from the `testConnection()` in our Unity experiment, the web application first retrieves (and increments) a subject number (also see `get_next_id(` function in `bottle_app.py` script).
+Then, this subject number is returned within a response message that is returned to `testConnection()`.

 Note that the response message also returns an encryption key.
 For more information on encryption within the onlineVR-toolbox, see [Notebook 3](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/encryption/Index.html).